 The best solution to prevent wandering is to make the home secure by installing locks, alarms on doors and windows, and a monitoring system.
 If you need to leave your loved one alone, get a wearable tracking device, such as a GPS-enabled watch or bracelet, for them to wear all the time.

 Engagement is also integral to control restless behavior.
 Let the person be involved in multiple recreational activities and exercises to occupy their time and reduce wandering episodes.
-More importantly, remember to have a safety plan ready in case of unexpected situations.
+More importantly, remember to have a safety plan ready in case of unexpected situations.8.
+Enlist some help.

 If you’re a family caregiver, you must not place your wellbeing on the back burner.
 A common mistake that caregivers make is that they often overlook their own health to prioritize their loved ones.
 This mindset is wrong.
 If you get sick, who would take care of your loved one?
 That’s why you should also take a break to evaluate your mental and physical health.